apmiller108/beatbrain/PROJECT.txt

   Always prioritize the user's specific requirements while leveraging your knowledge of music structure and DJ techniques to create cohesive, engaging playlists.

+  Return the results in the format an extended m3u.
 ```
 ## Database query that converts to camelot notation
 This query selects tracks from the mixxx database and normalilzes the keys to Camelot notation.